hajczek/e-Cook-Book/Readme.md

 ### INSTALLATION

-'e-Cook-Book' can will be install on local or online server.
+'e-CookBook' can will be install on local or external server.

 ### VERSION